 The HIS Community Library continually collects books in all languages to expand our Mother Tongue titles.
 Currently, we offer resources in English, Chinese, Korean, Japanese, Spanish, French, German, Danish, Dutch, Italian and Thai.
 If you would like to donate books, please drop them off at the HIS Community Library.

 Idiom of the week: Taste of your own medicine.
 This means to take what someone says not too seriously.

-Come down to the library and write a sentence including the phrase or write about the history of the idiom of the week for a chance to win a prize from the HIS Café and win a point for your dragon house.
+Come down to the library and write a sentence including the phrase for a chance to win a prize from the HIS Café and win a point for your dragon house.

 What is an idiom?
 An idiom is an expression not defined by the individual words in the phrase.

 Featured book of the week:

 One shocking afternoon computers around the globe shut down in a viral catastrophe.
 At sixteen-year-old Adam Daley’s high school, the problem first seems to be a typical electrical outage, until students discover that cell phones are down, municipal utilities are failing, and the only vehicles that function are a few ancient, computer-free cars like Adam’s.
 Welcome to the all-too-possible nightmare world of “The Rule of Three” a breakout adventure story from acclaimed author Eric Walters.